PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 =====

-JEDI (Job Execution and Definition Interface) is a high-level engine to tailor workload for optimal usages of heterogeneous resources dynamically.
-It works with tasks to submit jobs to the PanDA server.
+JEDI (Job Execution and Definition Interface) is a high-level engine to tailor workload for optimal usage of heterogeneous resources dynamically.
+It processes tasks and generates jobs for PanDA server.
 The main functions are as follows:

-* To receive and parse task specifications which are fed into the system from clients through the RESTful interface of the PanDA server.
+* To receive and parse task specifications, which clients submit through the RESTful interface of the PanDA server.
 * To collect information about task input data.
 * To decide the destination for each task output data.
 * To choose the computing resources based on the characteristics and requirements of each task.
 * To generate and assign jobs to computing resources by taking global shares into account.
 * To reassign jobs if workload distribution becomes unbalanced among computing resources.
-* To take actions on tasks according to various timeout configurations or user's commands.
+* To take actions on tasks according to various timeout configurations or user commands.
 * To finalize tasks once their input data are done.

-JEDI is composed of a master process, stateless agents running on multiple threads/processes, and a fine-grand exclusive lock mechanism.
+JEDI is composed of a master process, stateless agents running on multiple threads/processes, and a fine-grained exclusive lock mechanism.
-Those agents run independently, and they don't directly communicate with each other.
+Those agents run independently and don't directly communicate with each other.
 They take objects from the database, take actions on those objects, and update the database.
 Each agent is designed around a plugin structure with the core and experiment/activity-specific plugins.

-The exclusive lock mechanism allows operations to be distributed across threads, processes, and machines, so that JEDI horizontally scales with multiple machines.
+The exclusive lock mechanism allows operations to be distributed across threads, processes and machines, so that JEDI horizontally scales with multiple machines.
-For example, it locks a task while an agent process is working on the task, and prevent other agent processes on the same or other machines from updating the task, which is typically useful to avoid inconsistent modifications caused by concurrently running processes.
+For example, while one agent process is working on a particular task, the task is locked and other agent processes are prevented from updating the task.
+This is typically useful to avoid inconsistent modifications caused by concurrently running processes.

 .. figure:: images/jedi_arch.png